Lukeasargen/TnseqPipeline/README.md

 # Setup Workspace

+First, complete the install instructions on [docs/install.md](docs/install.md).

-Open a terminal and change directory to the location you want as your workspace.
+Then, open a terminal and change directory to the location you want as your workspace.
 Run this command to clone this repository:

 ```
 git clone https://github.com/Lukeasargen/TnseqPipeline.git